Review 19 min read

 Grammarly Pricing (2026)

-Annual discount: 60% on Premium ($30 → $12/mo).
-Free plan: Generous — basic grammar, spelling, and tone at no cost.
+Annual discount: 60 percent on Premium ($30 to $12 per month).
+The free plan is generous.
+It provides basic grammar, spelling, and tone at no cost.

-The Real Cost of Grammarly for SEO Content
+The Real Cost of Grammarly

-How to Use Grammarly: The Right Approach
+How to Use Grammarly: The Right 5-Step Workflow

 Step 1: Install the browser extension and forget about it Grammarly runs automatically in Google Docs, WordPress, Gmail, and most web text inputs.
 Install once.
 It catches errors everywhere you write without requiring a separate workflow step.

-Step 2: Use GrammarlyGO for quick communications, not blog content Email replies, Slack messages, social media captions — GrammarlyGO handles these well.
-For blog content, use a purpose-built AI writing tool (or theStacc) instead.
+Step 2: Use GrammarlyGO for quick communications, not blog content Email replies, Slack messages, social media captions.
+GrammarlyGO handles these well.
+For blog content, use a purpose-built AI writing tool or theStacc instead.

 Step 4: Set brand tone guidelines for your team (Business plan) If multiple people write for your brand, Grammarly Business enforces consistency.
 Custom style guides catch off-brand language, incorrect product names, and tone mismatches before publishing.

-Step 5: Don’t confuse “well-written” with “will rank on Google” This is the critical mindset shift.
+Step 5: Do not confuse “well-written” with “will rank on Google” This is the critical mindset shift.
 Grammarly’s green check mark means your content is clear and error-free.
-It doesn’t mean it targets the right keywords, covers the topic comprehensively, matches search intent, or has the authority signals Google needs to rank it.
+It does not mean it targets the right keywords, covers the topic comprehensively, matches search intent, or has the authority signals Google needs to rank it. theStacc handles the ranking part.
+Grammarly handles the grammar part.

 Does Grammarly Actually Work?
 What the Data Says